green-party-dublin-central/nh-web/site/content/post/still-more-needed-to-tackle-fireworks.md

 While again the Minister’s plans (below) includes a number of good points, it is clear that more still needs to be done.

-Let us know if you have additional suggestions on how to tackle this problem at Neasa.Hourigan@oir.ie
+Let us know if you have any suggestions on how to tackle this problem at Neasa.Hourigan@oir.ie

 \---